 What causes SAD?

-Researchers have yet to uncover the specific cause for SAD, but they do know some of the factors that may come into play.
+Researchers have yet to uncover the specific cause of SAD, but they do know some of the factors that may come into play, such as:

-Additionally, seasonal affective disorder is diagnosed more often in women than in men and occurs more frequently in younger adults than in older adults.
+Furthermore, seasonal affective disorder is diagnosed more often in women than in men and occurs more frequently in younger adults than older adults.
 Other risk factors include:

-- Family history.
-People with SAD may be more likely to have blood relatives with SAD or another form of depression
+– Family history: Individuals with SAD may be more likely to have blood relatives with SAD or another form of depression.

 How to know when to call a doctor

 Everyone has days in the winter when they feel sluggish or unmotivated.
-But if your symptoms are causing disruptions in your life, then never hesitate to reach out to a professional.
+But if your symptoms are causing disruptions in your life, never hesitate to contact a professional.
 If symptoms occur for days at a time – and you notice major shifts in sleeping or eating, you’re withdrawing socially, or the activities that usually boost your mood don’t work – then it’s time to pick up your phone.

 Seek immediate help if you are using alcohol to manage symptoms or are experiencing suicidal thoughts.